 16 ounce serving: 300 mg caffeine (18.8 mg caffeine per fluid ounce)

-This energy drink follows a familiar pattern, as it is promoted as a workout-supplement.
+This energy drink follows a familiar pattern, as it is promoted as a workout supplement rather than just an energy drink.
 Once again, it includes amino acids and electrolytes, which might help with hydration and muscle development.

-The flavors are unusual, to say the least, as there are options like Strawberry Colada, Sour Gummy Worms, and Phantom Freeze.
+The flavors are unusual, to say the least, as there are options like Strawberry Colada, Sour Gummy Worms, and Galaxy Burst.
+This is great if you’re looking to branch out.

 Celsius Heat